uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 ![a screenshot of the IAPaudioplug controls](./images/IAPaudioplug.png)

 ---
-Congratulations on building your first audio plugin 😀🎉

-Now begins the fun!
+Congratulations on getting this far. 😀🎉 The boring parts are over, now begins the fun!

 # Creative prompts

 * Play with the plugin to hear what it does to the sound

-   * You can use the recording provided...

-   * ...or you can record your own sound in logic to experiment
+   * ...you can use the provided audio, or record your own sound with the microphone

-   * ...or you can use "monitor" mode to hear the effect on the live microphone input
+   * ...you can use "monitor" mode to hear the effect on the live microphone input **use headphones to avoid feedback**

-   * Change the plugin `choiceParam` to different settings.
-All choices do something, and there is room for *creative opportunities* and improvements that you can decide 😊
+* Set the plugin `choiceParam` to different settings to hear the results.
+All choices do something different, and there is room for *creative opportunities* and improvements that you can decide below 😊

 * Read our helpful code comments provided in the xcode project